izaakschroeder/vinyl-s3/README.md

 // Specify custom attributes per file. fs.src('files/*.jpg')
     .pipe(through2.obj(function(file, enc, next) {
+        // There are some non-standard properties on the file object that
+        // are used to generate certain AWS options. file.contentType = 'image/jpeg';
+        file.contentEncoding = 'gzip';

         // Setting the awsOptions property on a file causes the object to be
-        // included in the command sent to S3. file.awsOptions = {
+        // included in the command sent to S3.
+These options override any
+        // previously set value.
+        file.awsOptions = {
             ACL: 'private',
             CacheControl: 'max-age=1296000',